isalevine/queerhub-web/README.md

 ## Why am I creating this?
 I have two main motivations for building QueerHub:
-1. **Queer people are routinely targeted for harassment and violence online, and very few online spaces take steps to solve the problem systemically.** I wanted this to be queer-focused from its very inception, and have several planned features toward that goal:
+### 1. Queer people are routinely targeted for harassment and violence online, and very few online spaces take steps to solve the problem systemically.
+I wanted this to be queer-focused from its very inception, and have several planned features toward that goal:
 * Optional text filtering that will automatically scan, filter, and report all identifiable hate-speech.
 * Optional disabling of comment sections for any type of post.
 * Invite-only account model that encourages queer and trans folks to share this as a resource amongst each other.

-2. [**After being laid off from my previous engineering job due to COVID-19**](https://www.linkedin.com/posts/isa-levine-92681334_isa-levine-resume-activity-6649337086480654337-3Dcz), I wanted to practice all the techniques and tools I learned from my time there!
+### 2. [**After being laid off from my previous engineering job due to COVID-19**](https://www.linkedin.com/posts/isa-levine-92681334_isa-levine-resume-activity-6649337086480654337-3Dcz), I wanted to practice all the techniques and tools I learned from my time there!
 In particular, my goal is to implement the following from scratch:
 * An expandable Event Sourcing system that captures all changes to data in an immutable log
 * Using a Sidekiq queue with the Event Sourcing system as the dispatcher for a publish-subscribe pattern
 * A frontend design system using reusable Vue components in a container-component pattern, and TailwindCSS for styling
 * Planning and tracking my work with [a QueerHub Jira board](https://queerhub.atlassian.net/jira/software/projects/QW/boards/1), and [pull requests that reference specific tickets](https://github.com/isalevine/queerhub-web/pulls?q=is%3Apr+is%3Aclosed)

 ## Highlights